What is Meditation

 Where we usually are only conscious of our body and ego and consider ourselves apart from the rest of the universe, with the experience of Contemplation we become conscious of the cosmos and know ourselves to be a part of it and realize our unity with all of it.
 This is Realization, Cosmic Consciousness.
 It is our birthright and destiny to know this exquisite state first hand and enjoy the Truth, Consciousness, and Bliss that is our eternal true nature.
 Thus the justification in expending whatever energy is necessary to learn to meditate and to begin to make Meditation an important part of our lives.

 Step – I: Concentration

 Concentrate by looking at one object or a small circle drawn on a paper or wall.
-We recommend looking into the eyes of your God or our Pratyangira Devi’s picture.
+We recommend looking into the eyes of your God or the most powerful deity, Pratyangira Devi’s picture.
 Perform this for two to three minutes without blinking your eyes.

 Step – II: Prayer

 Pray in simple language of love and faith to your God and thank for all the good that has happened.
 Then pray to the Supreme Divine Energy and ask the energy to help you to awake your inner consciousness.
 This should take about a minute.

 Step – III: Pranayam